guidogallopyn/PAPML1/PAPML1.md

 ## GBM     0.909   0.914  0.917 0.918   0.922 0.935    0
 ```

+Observations

-The best accuracy measured trough cross validation on the training set is obtained by a Random Forest model, it reaches 97.86% which is comparable to the recognition performance of 98.03% in [ref.1].
-The result in [ref.1] was obtained with a classifier constructed as an ensemble of 10 random forests of 10 trees using a bagging method, with predictor variables extracted from an optimal 2.5 sec time windows of the sensors data.
-The random forest constructed by caret in this project used predictor variables as points in time but contains 500 trees.
+* The best accuracy measured through cross validation on the training set is obtained by the Random Forest model, it reaches 97.86% which is comparable to the recognition performance of 98.03% in [ref.1][1].
+The result in [ref.1][1] was obtained with a classifier constructed as an ensemble of 10 random forests of 10 trees using a bagging method, with predictor variables extracted from an optimal 2.5 sec time windows of the sensors data.
+The random forest constructed by caret in this project used predictor variables with discrete time points but contains 500 trees.

-The tree bagging and boosting with threes models give somewhat lower accuracy then the random forest model.
+* The Bagged CART and Stochastic Gradient Boosting models give somewhat lower accuracy then the random forest model.

-Again surprising is that a simple non-parametric approach as k nearest neighbors is able to reach 82.66 accuracy.
+* Surprising is that a simple non-parametric approach as k nearest neighbors is able to reach 82.66 accuracy.

 # A Combined Classifier

-As a final step in persuit of even higher accuracy, we build a combined classifier using the models from the previous section, with a random forest to combine the predictions from the test set and provide a final classification.
+As a final step in pursuit of even higher accuracy, we build a combined classifier using an ensemble of the models from the previous section, with a random forest to combine the predictions from the ensemble on the test set to provide a final prediction.

 ```r